Junior Sister / Junior Charge Nurse – iMobile Critical Care Outreach Team

 - Band 6

 - King's College Hospital NHS Foundation Trust

-The critical care department offer well-established, structured teaching and staff development programmes for all staff, and we are affiliated to King’s College, London.
-Kings is now a member of the Academic Health Science Centre.
+The Critical Care department offer well-established, structured teaching and staff development programmes and we are affiliated to King’s College, London.
+King’s is a member of the Academic Health Science Centre.

-You will have an appropriate specialist course, teaching qualification and possess a degree, with substantial critical care experience.
-You must be able to demonstrate expert clinical skills and evidence based decision making with the ability to work autonomously.
-You will have previous management experience and possess excellent communication and leadership skills.
 Delivering patient care in a variety of clinical settings, your role will be to work within the iMobile Critical Care team assessing, managing and treating patients in collaboration with the multi-disciplinary team.
-You will assist the nursing lead with the ongoing management and development of the service.
+You will assist the matron with the ongoing management and development of the service.
 This role is clinically based.

-This post is shift work (nights and weekends).
+This post involves shift work (days, nights and weekends).

 You must have appropriate UK professional registration.

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.